BTrDB/smartgridstore-manual/adminconsole.md

 lsdevs    - lists metadata for all devices with a given prefix
 ```

 We will step through and example of setting up a stream for display in Mr. Plotter.
 For the purposes of this example we're going to assume we have a microPMU identified as device p300001.
 We need to add this device to our list of devices that we will ingest into BTrDB.
+This entry assumes that you are using the binary transfer method from the microPMU to BTrDB ingester and not the C37.118 stream being sent from the microPMU.
+C37.118 is still in development and will be covered in a future update.
 The add command takes the following parameters.

 ```
 add descriptor [key1=value1] [key2=value2] ...```

 In our example we are going to identify the device as `descriptor` followed by the path that we want to assign as represented in the tree of Mr. Plotter.
+All the descriptors should use the psl.pqube. prefix to the microPMU ID.

 ```
-add p300001 path=myPMU
+add psl.pqube.p300001 path=myPMU
 ```

 As represented in Mr. Plotter the tree would show: